mjshuff23/aws-cloud-practitioner-essentials/module-2-compute-in-the-cloud.md

 ### Amazon EC2 Overview

 - Imagine you are responsible for the architecture of your company's resources and need to support new websites.
 With tradition on-premises resources, you have to do the following:
-  - Spend money upfront to purchase hardware
+  - Purchase hardware
   - Wait for the servers to arrive
   - Install the servers in a physical location
-  - Make all the necessary configurations
+  - Make necessary configurations
 - By comparison, with an Amazon EC2 instance you can use a virtual server to run applications in the AWS Cloud
   - You can provision and launch an Amazon EC2 instance within minutes
   - You can stop using it when you have finished running a workload